trisfaizal/Marketing-Site/_drafts/5-ways-to-engage-with-jekyll.md

 I asked them what problems they encountered when they first started using Jekyll.
 I have some suggestions on where to look for help if you are stuck. <!-- excerpt stop -->

 I recently reached out to people that I consider to be influencers in the Jekyll community.
 I asked them to share their opinions and experiences of Jekyll.
-First they shared their top [5 reasons to love Jekyll](http://cloudcannon.com/jekyll/2015/03/04/5-reasons-you-should-use-jekyll.html) and last week I looked at their top [5 traps for Jekyll beginners](http://cloudcannon.com/jekyll/2015/03/13/5-common-jekyll-traps.html).
+The first post in this series covered [5 reasons to love Jekyll](http://cloudcannon.com/jekyll/2015/03/04/5-reasons-you-should-use-jekyll.html) and the second post looked at [5 traps for Jekyll beginners](http://cloudcannon.com/jekyll/2015/03/13/5-common-jekyll-traps.html).

-Jekyll is the most popular static site generator on the web by most measures.
-It's a tool and a community in a growth spurt.
+Jekyll is the [most popular static site generator on the web](https://www.staticgen.com/).
+Consider that Octopress is basically a large set of Jekyll plugins and that lead extends even further.
+Jekyll is a tool and a community in a growth spurt.

-With that in mind I want to round off this series of Jekyll blog posts by exploring how the *current* influencers hope the product and community will continue to develop in the future.
+In the third and final post this blog series I want to look at how _current_ influencers hope the product and community will continue to develop.

-If you want to contribute to Jekyll in some way going forward, consider that these areas of code and content are in demand by the community!
+If you want to contribute to Jekyll in some way going forward, consider these areas of code and content in demand by the community!

 A growing base of knowledgeable users can only be good for Jekyll.

-The final big survey question I put to my influencers was **&quot;What is Jekyll and/or it's community currently missing?&quot;**
+The final big survey question I put to my influencers was **&quot;What is Jekyll and/or it&#39;s community currently missing?&quot;**

 #### The TL;DR:

-Top 6 Jekyll contribution gaps *you* can fill as identifed by the Jekyll community:
+Top 6 Jekyll contribution gaps you can fill as identified by the Jekyll community:

 1. Evangelists
 2. Tutorials